 What are the USP <787>, USP <788>, and USP <789> Standards?

-All biotherapeutics contain particulate matter which, as defined by the United States Pharmacopeia (USP), refers to mobile undissolved particles that are unintentionally present in the drug product solution.
+All biotherapeutics contain particulate matter, defined by the United States Pharmacopeia (USP) as mobile undissolved particles that are unintentionally present in the drug product solution.
 Particulate matter includes subvisible particles or those between 2-100 μm in diameter.
 Subvisible particles in biologics have been associated with changes in product safety and efficacy in the clinic, including adverse reactions ranging from capillary occlusion to immune reactions.

 usp-787-788-789-chart